 Rules on how the monitoring of certification bodies is to be conducted

-As per the most recent submission, the rules are clearly specified under the ISO/IEC 17065 accreditation system and include audits by the United Kingdom Accreditation Service UKAS
+As per the most recent submission, the rules are clearly specified under the ISO/IEC 17065 accreditation system and include audits by the United Kingdom Accreditation Service UKAS.

 In addition, RT has developed an internal monitoring system laid down in the Protocol for Certification Bodies Offering Certification Against Red Tractor Assurance (RTA) Standards (see also response to e) above.